mrb/mrb.github.com/_posts/2014-12-11-you-are-learning-haskell-right-now.markdown

 Another reason to not publish a time line about how I learned a specific language is because in reality, it's not at all that interesting.
 What the world needs is more posts encouraging people to forge their own paths and try, try, try to achieve the very challenging goals that they're setting out for themselves.
 It doesn't matter if it's learning an "academic" language or something more "practical" - the lesson remains the same.

 The only thing that works is time, but guess what?
 Time is passing: you're learning Haskell right now.
-Or any other language you want to, for that matter.
+Or anything else you want to, for that matter.